 How Does RV Insurance Work?

-RV insurance works by protecting you from spending out-of-pocket expenses if you’re involved in an accident or another incident occurs, such as vandalism or vehicle theft.
+RV insurance works by protecting you from spending out-of-pocket expenses if you’re involved in an accident or another incident, such as vandalism or vehicle theft.
 If something happens to your RV, you’ll file a claim, an adjuster will meet with you and your policy, depending on its comprehensiveness, will then help pay for repairs to your RV and other vehicles, medical bills for any injured parties and even your personal belongings kept inside the RV.

 After filing a claim, your policy will either pay you or reimburse you for the damage up to your policy’s maximums.